fluent/fluent-bit-docs/pipeline/inputs/elasticsearch.md

 ### Command Line

-From the command line you can let Fluent Bit handles Bulk API requests with the following options:
+From the command line you can configure Fluent Bit to handle Bulk API requests with the following options:

 ```bash
 $ fluent-bit -i elasticsearch -p port=9200 -o stdout